ouspg/trytls/stubs/README.md

    file to be used.
 The bundle file should consists of PEM encoded certificates concatenated together.

-Depending on the TLS library used in a stub, the library might use it's own CA certificate bundle or one delivered by the operating system or one delivered by the stub.
+Depending on the TLS library used in a stub, the library might use its own CA certificate bundle or one delivered by the operating system or one delivered by the stub.